Key Takeaways:

 Are there differences in earning an online biology degree versus on-campus?

-According to recent publications, such as eCampus News and U.S. News and World Report, pros and cons exist for online and on-campus learning.
-Campus degrees offer classic college experiences, if that’s desired, while online degrees offer flexibility and allow you to fit your education around outside obligations like work and family.
+According to recent publications, such as eCampus News and U.S. News and World Report, there are pros and cons to online and on-campus learning.
+Campus degrees offer classic college experiences if that’s desired, while online degrees offer flexibility and allow you to fit your education around outside obligations like work and family.

 Most online degree offerings adhere to the same standards and curriculum found in on-campus counterparts.
 This means you are getting the same education online that you would in a traditional classroom environment.
 Often, the same professors who teach on campus also instruct online.

-Specifically looking at the biology degree online options, there are few differences in on-campus programs.
+Specifically, looking at the online options for biology degrees, there are few differences in on-campus programs.
 The most common difference between online biology degree programs and on-campus counterparts is the laboratory environment.
-Traditional labs are done on-campus and in teams, while online labs usually take place in your kitchen and alone.
-Virtual labs do provide students with a team environment, but these kinds of classes are limited.
+Traditional labs are done on-campus and in teams, while online labs usually occur in your kitchen and alone.
+Virtual labs provide students with a team environment, but these kinds of classes are limited.

 How long does it take to earn a biology degree online?

-The time it takes to earn a biology degree online varies by school, program, enrollment status (full-time or part-time), and the level of degree.
+The time it takes to earn a biology degree online varies by school, program, enrollment status (full-time or part-time), and degree level.

 Online bachelor’s in biology programs typically take four years to complete, though some programs offer accelerated pathways that allow students to shorten the time to completion.
 Most of the undergraduate biology programs on our list take between two and four years to complete.